Unreleased

 nextclade sort --output-dir="out/sort/" --output-results-tsv="out/sort.tsv" "input.fasta"

-This can be useful for splitting FASTA files containing sequences which belong to different pathogens or to different strains, for example for separating flu HA and NA segments.
+This can be useful for splitting FASTA files containing sequences which belong to different pathogens, strains or segments, for example for separating flu HA and NA segments.

 New subcommand: read-annotation

 The read-annotation subcommand takes a GFF3 file and displays how features are arranged hierarchically as viewed by Nextclade.
-This might be useful for Nextclade developers and dataset curators in oder to verify that Nextclade correctly understand genetic features from a particular GFF3 file.
+This is useful for Nextclade developers and dataset creators to verify (and debug) how Nextclade understand genetic features from a particular GFF3 file.

 Example usage: